ospfranco/ospfranco.github.io/_posts/2021-02-24-how-to-create-a-javascript-jsi-module.md

 }
 ```

-The code comments should clarify what each line does, however there are some blanks that still need some filling, mostly around the API for the JSI, unfortunately, there is **0** documentation for it...
-You will have to resort reading the [JSI source code](https://github.com/facebook/react-native/blob/master/ReactCommon/jsi/jsi/jsi.cpp) for it (if you are c++ retarded like me, it might be a little difficult)
+Unfortunately, there is **0** documentation for the JSI bridge and it's bindings...
+You will have to resort reading the [JSI source code](https://github.com/facebook/react-native/blob/master/ReactCommon/jsi/jsi/jsi.cpp).

-However, I can explain a few things:

 `jsi::Value` is a wrapper for javascript values, there are some values you can create directly by just calling it, for example booleans and numbers, other stuff like strings are a bit more complex, they require encoding (ex.
-UTF8) to decode/encode (here is an [example](https://github.com/craftzdog/react-native-quick-base64/blob/master/cpp/react-native-quick-base64.cpp)), there are also other methods, in the code I present I'm using `jsi::detail::throwJSError` to throw a JS error to the javascript code (note that this code is also sync, so you need try..catch).
+UTF8) to decode/encode (here is an [example](https://github.com/craftzdog/react-native-quick-base64/blob/master/cpp/react-native-quick-base64.cpp)).
+There are also other methods, in the code I present I'm using `jsi::detail::throwJSError` to throw a JS error to the javascript code.
+Note that the function we created is synchronous, and because it can throw an error, you need to wrap it in a try/catch when you call it from the JavaScript side.

-There are other convenience methods for dealing with JSIValues such as isNumber, isString, to help you cast from javascript values to C++/obj-c values (do note that javascript numbers are always doubles), you might also need to be proficient with pointers to move stuff like strings/arrays around (which I'm not :D anyone wants to teach me?).
+There are other convenience methods for dealing with JSIValues such as `isNumber`, `isString` (do note that javascript numbers are always doubles).
+Once you start dealing with objects things get more complicated, you need to be able to move (`std::move`) values around, so that they don't get wiped from memory once your function ends.

 ### Exposing a sensible API